Accreditation of the Baxter Course - Peritoneal Dialysis Fundamentals

 MEET THE ACCREDITATION TEAM

-John Sedgewick MSc (Nursing), MSc (Health Service Research), BSc (Hons), RN, RMN, Dip Nurs, Renal Cert, CertEd, RNT, PhD (Candidate)
+Dr John Sedgewick PhD, MSc (Nursing), MSc (Health Service Research), BSc (Hons), RN, RMN, Dip Nurs, Renal Cert, CertEd, RNT, FETC

-John has worked within the field of Nephrology since 1989 working within haemodialysis and transplantation.
-John was Chair of the Education Board [EDTNA/ERCA] 2006 – 2010 and is currently the Education Consultant (Middle East & Africa) for EDTNA/ERCA and leads the accreditation team.
+John has worked within the field of Nephrology since 1989.
+John's clinical background spans surgical and nephrology nursing (haemodialysis & renal transplantation) practicing in London, Manchester and Nottingham UK.
+He was previously the Chair of the Education Board [EDTNA/ERCA] 2006 – 2010 and is currently the Education Consultant (Middle East & Africa) for EDTNA/ERCA and leads the accreditation team.